 Children who frequently take part in after school activities are more likely to show higher levels of attention and participation in class.
 They are also less likely to develop behavioural problems.

-Breakfast and after-school classes provide children with the opportunity to engage in new interests and take part in activities otherwise unavailable to them at home or in school.
+Extra-curricular clubs and classes provide children with the opportunity to engage in new interests and take part in activities otherwise unavailable to them.
 The opportunity to pursue new skills in music, sport or art, over video games, television or social media can only be a good thing for young people.
 Who knows, they might even get homework done on time!

-Given the opportunity, most parents would prefer to spend as much time with their children as possible.
-However, work often interrupts family life.
-For this reason, breakfast clubs and after-school activities provide a safe, reliable, and affordable alternative for childcare, enabling parents to pursue careers and get to work on time!
+In today’s busy world, work often interrupts family life.
+For parents, breakfast clubs and after-school activities offer a safe, reliable, and affordable childcare alternative, enabling parents to pursue careers and get to work on time.

 In the UK, childminders cost approximately £5 an hour and babysitters can cost upwards of £9 an hour, on average.
 Two hours a day, five days a week; after-school care soon adds up, making after-school clubs preferable to many parents.
 For children, too, spending time with schoolmates and taking part in sports and activities makes for a far more enjoyable afternoon!

 In the classroom, research found that children who eat breakfast are twice as likely to perform well in tests and assessments than those who start learning on an empty stomach.
-Children who attend after-school clubs develop better attention spans and confidence, making them more likely to take part in class.
-Behaviour in students who regularly participate in extracurricular activities is thought to improve, too.
+Children who attend after-school clubs develop better attention spans and confidence, making them more likely to take part in class, and behaviour in students who regularly participate in extracurricular activities is thought to improve, too.

-Homework clubs provide children with a quiet environment to complete work, with access to computers, Wi-Fi and additional support – important educational tools, which may be unavailable to some children at home.
+Homework clubs provide children with a quiet environment in which to complete work, providing access to computers, Wi-Fi and additional support – important educational tools, which may be unavailable to some children at home.

-Parents who feel supported by wraparound care services are more likely to build stronger relationships with school staff.
+Relationships between home and school are more likely to strengthen when parents feel supported by wraparound care services.
 And, when parents and schools work together, students benefit in the long-run.

-Advance bookings is our new feature that supports schools to better plan and cater for pupil lunch choices, breakfast and after-school club bookings, by allowing parents to make selections, book places and pay immediately, or in advance via a balance.
+Advance bookings is our new feature designed to support schools to better plan and cater for pupil lunch choices, breakfast and after-school club bookings.
+The new functionality within +Pay allows parents to make selections, book places and pay upfront or in advance, via a balance.

-The flexible functionality enables schools to set payment deadlines and request bookings and payments early.
-This helps kitchen teams manage suppliers and reduce waste.
+The flexible functionality enables schools to set payment deadlines and request bookings and payments early, helping not only busy staff in the office but kitchen teams to manage suppliers and reduce waste.

-When parents book attendance and pay for selected items, the system updates automatically – particularly helpful for clubs with limited spaces.
+When parents book attendance and pay for selected items, the system updates automatically, particularly helpful for planning clubs with limited spaces.
 For parents who need to book their child’s attendance onto part of a session only, the system ensures spaces remain available for the corresponding part of the club.

-For busy parents, ParentMail’s free mobile app makes managing their children’s account quick and convenient.
-Menus and payment details are clear and concise.
-This provides parents with an overview of how much they have paid, for items over a period of time.
-Parents can see how much is owed and where money has been spent, reducing parent debt in the long-run.
+ParentMail’s free mobile app makes staying on top of busy school life super convenient for parents.
+Menus and payment details are clear and concise, providing parents with a handy payment breakdown over a period of time.
+Parents can see how much is owed and where money has been spent, reducing debt and arrears for schools in the long-run.

 Automated reminders notify parents who are yet to make their selections, without the school office having to manually send alerts.
 For parents who are not online, manual payments can be added to the system.